olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

 - Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board (image below)
     - Refer to the diagrams above
     - Some ST-Link boards provide power and some do not - ensure the board is powered
-    - It might be necessary to also connect the RESET pin on the board to the ST-Link
+    - It might be necessary to also connect the reset pin on the board to the ST-Link's NRST
 - Launch STM32CubeProgrammer and select ST-Link as the connection method, click connect
 - From the menu on the left select the Download tile
 - Select the correct firmware in the Download section, click Start Program